 4. You eat more calories than you think

-Almost everyone eats more than they think.
+Almost everyone eats more than they think, especially when not tracking food intake.
 Why?
 Because almost all of us are bad at estimating how many calories are in our food.
 It’s not easy to eyeball a food portion and correctly guess the calories (darn near impossible in restaurants).

 In the same NEJM study which found that so-called “diet resistant” people did not have slow metabolisms, they also discovered the real cause for the lack of weight loss: The subjects underestimated their calorie intake by 47%!
 That’s not a minor mistake – that’s a massive “make you or break you” kind of mistake!